 Among neuroscientists I have known, some large number are primarily concerned with their GABA inhibitor, knockout mouse, or bird song.
 Why? … because that is where the funding is.
 Specializing in consciousness without being laughed at behind one’s back has only really sprung up in the past few decades.
 Bringing up the question of human consciousness used to produce the same facial reaction as asking operagoers if they ever listened to Hank Williams.
 Many neuroscientists would vehemently disagree with me, but from where I am standing, the central question of the entire field is understanding consciousness.

 No computer or machine learning program has yet shown anything approaching even a limited sense of self-sentience.
-Part of this I believe is because the hidden layers of machine learning algorithms do not capture the nonlinear characteristics of large-scale neuronal computation.
+Part of this I believe is because the hidden layers (and their equivalents in later machine learning and GPT models) of simple neural network algorithms do not capture all the nonlinear characteristics of large-scale neuronal computation.
 I had to make some educated guesses about what it would take to allow true artificial intelligence to arise; 1 – Standard integrated circuits from a hardware perspective are possibly unable to represent the logic functions of neurons and must be substituted by task-specific neuromorphic circuits where electric interference is allowed and manipulated (reverse biased p-n junctions must be reworked), and 2 – Advances in large-scale nonlinear dynamics must be made in order to understand what physically and electromagnetically composes a “thought,” thought space, or consciousness.

 Chapter 28 –